 The Handbell Ringers

-The handbell ringers are all singers in the Chapter House Choir.
+The handbell ringers are all drawn from the Chapter House Choir.
+Occasionally a former member of the choir might be invited back to join the handbell team.
 Several members of the team can ring ‘four-in-hand’, where a ringer holds four bells – two in each hand.
 Rehearsals usually take place after the main choir rehearsals in the run up to the Christmas Carols by Candlelight concerts.
 Very occasionally, the handbell ringers take part in other concerts or events, such as the Vespers for St Hildegard by Stevie Wishart.
 This was part of the York Early Music Festival in July 2013 and took place in York Minster.

 Rehearsing for Carols by Candlelight